eduardo-dangelo/code-docs/module_01/git.md

 9. `git merge`: This command is used to merge one branch into another.
 This is useful when you have finished working on a feature or bug fix in a separate branch and want to incorporate those changes into the main branch of your repository.

 10. `git stash`: This command is used to temporarily store changes that you are not ready to commit.
 This is useful when you need to switch branches or work on something else, but want to save your current changes for later.

+These are just a few of the many commands available in Git.
+For more information on using Git, you can check out the [official documentation](https://git-scm.com/docs).

 ## Git Workflow Example